LibraryCarpentry/lc-second-website/_posts/2018/09/2018-09-05-report-from-calgary-workshops.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 The Unix Shell lesson, initially planned for the first day of the workshop, had to be pushed back due to configuration challenges.
-Thanks to The Carpentries SherAaron Hurt’s assistance, participants were able to continue their Shell lesson via Amazon Web Services (AWS) instances (normally used for Data Carpentry’s Genomics lesson).
+Thanks to The Carpentries Maneesha Sane and SherAaron Hurt’s assistance, participants were able to continue their Shell lesson via
+Amazon Web Services (AWS) instances (normally used for Data Carpentry’s Genomics lesson).
 A flipped approach was also used to teaching Git, based on the outline presented in [issue #5](https://github.com/LibraryCarpentry/lc-git/issues/5#issuecomment-413312189).
 Overall, the workshop was a success based on survey responses.